Non-Commutative Geometry, Categories and Quantum Physics: Non-commutative Geometry (Objects).

 Since, in the light of Gel'fand theorem, non-Abelian unital \cs-algebras are to be interpreted as ``non-commutative compact Hausdorff topological spaces'', Serre-Swan theorem suggests that finite projective Hilbert \cs-bimodules over unital \cs-algebras should be considered as ``Hermitian bundles over non-commutative Hausdorff compact spaces''. \begin{itemize} \item[$\looparrowright$] Problem: Serre-Swan theorem deals only with categories of bundles over a fixed topological space (categories of modules over a fixed algebra, respectively).
 In order to extend the theorem to categories of bundles over different spaces, it is necessary to define generalized notions of morphism between modules over different algebras.
 The easiest solution is to define a morphism from the $\As$-module ${}_\As \Ms$ to the $\Bs$-module ${}_\Bs \Ns$ as a pair $(\phi,\Phi)$, where $\phi: \As\to \Bs$ is a homomorphism of algebras and $\Phi:\Ms\to \Ns$ is a $\CC$-linear map of the bimodules such that $\Phi(a m)=\phi(a)\Phi(m)$, for all $a\in \As$ and $m\in \Ms$.
-This is the notion that we have used in~\cite{BCL6}\footnote{See also P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Non-commutative Totally Geodesic Submanifolds and Quotient Manifolds, in preparation.
-P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Categories of Spectral Triples and Morita Equivalence, in preparation.}, and that appeared also in~\cite{Ta1,Ta2,FGV,Ho}.
+This is the notion that we have used in~\cite{BCL6} and that appeared also in~\cite{Ta1,Ta2,FGV,Ho}.
 A more appropriate solution would be to consider ``congruences'' of bimodules and reformulate Serre-Swan theorem in terms of relators (as defined in~\cite{BCL6}).
-Work on this topic is in progress\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Categories of Spectral Triples and Morita Equivalence, in preparation.}. \item[$\looparrowright$] Problem: note that Serre-Swan theorem gives an equivalence of categories (and not a duality), this will create problems of ``covariance'' for any generalization of the well-known covariant functors between categories of manifolds and categories of their associated vector (tensor, Clifford) bundles, to the case of non-commutative spaces and their ``bundles''.
+Work on this topic is in progress\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Categories of Spectral Triples and Morita Equivalence, work in progress.}. \item[$\looparrowright$] Problem: note that Serre-Swan theorem gives an equivalence of categories (and not a duality), this will create problems of ``covariance'' for any generalization of the well-known covariant functors between categories of manifolds and categories of their associated vector (tensor, Clifford) bundles, to the case of non-commutative spaces and their ``bundles''.
 Again a more appropriate approach using relators should deal with this issue. \end{itemize} A first immediate solution to both the above problems is provided by Takahashi duality theorem below.
 Serre-Swan equivalence is actually a particular case of the following general (and surprisingly almost unnoticed) Gel'fand duality result that was obtained in 1971 by A.~Takahashi~\cite{Ta1,Ta2}.\footnote{Note that our Gel'fand duality result for commutative full \cs-categories (that we will present later in section~\ref{sec: hgel}) can be seen as ``strict''-$*$-monoidal version of Takahashi duality.} In this formulation, one actually consider much more general \cs-modules and Hilbert bundles at the price of losing contact with $K$-theory; anyway (as described in the footonote~\ref{foot: 1} at page~\pageref{foot: 1}) the Hermitian version of Serre-Swan theorem can be recovered considering bundles with constant finite rank (over a fixed compact Hausdorff topological space).